 This is best for those who will use the membership more than 16 times per year.

 Summing up – I’d love to hear your experiences with Priority Pass lounges

-I’ve tried to highlight some of the better lounges in the Priority Pass program in this guide, but there are definitely a few which you’d probably pass on too.
+I’ve tried to highlight some of the better lounges in the Priority Pass programme in this guide, but there are definitely a few which you’d probably pass on too.

-That’s probably the biggest downside to the program – knowing whether it’s worth using up some of the limited access you might have on what might be a crappy lounge.
+That’s probably the biggest downside to the programme – knowing whether it’s worth using up some of the limited access you might have on what might be a crappy lounge.